@stomp/stompjs

 onWebSocketError: wsErrorCallbackType<any>;

-Callback, invoked when underlying WebSocket raises an error.
+Callback executed when the underlying WebSocket raises an error.

 property reconnectDelay